 CBG–Cannabigerol

 CBG is a building block for CBD and THC, it is more prevalent in hemp, but strains may be bred to contain this for medicinal purposes.
-CBG has anti tumor and antibacterial properties, it also helps reduce anxiety, treat glaucoma and irritable bowel disease.
-CBG makes up less than 1% of most strains, but research on mice suggest that this element blocks the growth of cancer cells.
-Its also non psychoactive.
+They anti-tumor and antibacterial properties, it also helps reduce anxiety and treat glaucoma and irritable bowel disease.
+CBG makes up less than 1% of most strains, but research on mice suggests that this element blocks the growth of cancer cells.
+Its also non-psychoactive.

 CBC–Cannabichromene

-Not as well known, but very important; CBC regenerates growth in cells, brain and bone, relieves pain, slows tumor growth.
-It has anti inflammatory, anti bacterial, anti-fungal and anti-depressant effects.
+Not as well known, but very important; CBC regenerates growth in cells, brain, and bone, relieves pain, and slows tumor growth.
+It has anti-inflammatory, anti-bacterial, anti-fungal, and anti-depressant effects.
 It has been found to create apoptosis in cancer cells, which is a death response.
 This cannabinoid is not received by the cb1 or cb2 receptors, but it does activate them in passing which allows the other cannabinoids to be received.

 CBN

 Derived from the breakdown of THC, CBN cannabinoids create a relaxed, sedative feeling.
 When the bud becomes stale, more of these are created.
-It may not sound appealing, but these may be useful in burn treatment because it has been found to have a hypothermic effect, lowering the body temperature.
-CBN is also has anti-convulsion and anti-inflammatory properties.
-It reduces pain, stimulates appetite and may help with psoriasis.
+It may not sound appealing, but it may be useful in burn treatment.
+Because it has been found to have a hypothermic effect, lowering the body temperature.
+CBN also has anti-convulsion and anti-inflammatory properties.
+It reduces pain, stimulates appetite, and may help with psoriasis.

 Ultimately these components work better together as they have a synergistic relationship.
 This is called the “entourage effect” where using all the parts is more beneficial than using the individual cannabinoids.
 Because we are able to separate them, we can learn to breed specific strains with components that may target particular ailments or diseases to greater effect.